Wynd-Lab/wynd-tools/packages/git-hook/README.md

 class MyHook extends gitHook.Hook {
     run() { // Should be implemented
         console.log(this.oldRev, this.newRevn, this.refName); // you can get informations from the githook itself
+        throw new gitHook.HookException('Validation failed'); // in case of validation error (will be catched) }
 }

-}
+gitHook.hook(MyHook, {
+    // config goes here and can be accessed through this.config })
 ```

 ## Licence